wlshiu/my_note/Deep_learning/note_Machine_Learning.md

                     c1.
 Convolute/Polling/ReLU process and output features of L1/L2/L3
                     c2.
 In full connection layer, transfor (dot product) features to linear spaces of Label 0 ~ Label 9 and collect the `Scalars` to figure out which class is max (the target class).
-                d. compare the verification data with the output from forward phase, and get the loss values
+                d. compare the verification data with the output values from forward phase, and get the cost (loss) values

                 the `Probability` of each class.
 ## Model Assessments